Having Lower Back Pain or Backache? Strained Muscles or Back Injury Causes, Symptoms and Treatment.

 Lasting Back Relief – Staying Better

 Instead of only fixing the obvious symptoms, we dive deeper to find out the root cause of your pain.
 We work on resolving that as well to ensure that the pain does not return.
 Your treatment plan will also include fixing the root cause of your back pain causes to ensure that it does not trigger a recurrence of the problem for you again.

 Better than Before

-Apart from simply providing back pain relief, for some cases, we can maximise your rehab potential.
+Apart from simply providing back relief, in some cases, we can maximise your rehab potential.
 Going beyond what you were capable of doing before the incident.
 You may have been able to walk for 5km before feeling pain in your back previously.
 You may have started going for physiotherapy after straining your back.
 We can help you to do better than simply going back to walking 5km without discomfort.
 You could aim to walk even further without discomfort.